calmofthestorm/voice-of-armok/README.rst

 Most commands where it makes sense can take a number (up 5, delve 25, etc).

-Additionally, after speaking a sequence of commands you may and the sequence with "repeat that <n> times" to repeat the entire sequence N times (N may be 1-100).
+Additionally, after speaking a sequence of commands you may end the sequence with "repeat that <n> times" to repeat the entire sequence N times (N may be 1-100).